Science >> Physics for Kids

 Friction and Energy

 When one object is sliding on another it starts to slow down due to friction.
 This means it loses energy.
-However, the energy doesn't disappear it changes from moving energy (also call kinetic energy) to heat energy.
-This is why we rub our hands together when its cold.
-By rubbing them we generate friction and, therefore, heat.
+However, the energy doesn't disappear.
+It changes from moving energy (also call kinetic energy) to heat energy.
+This is why we rub our hands together when it's cold.
+By rubbing them together we generate friction and, therefore, heat.

 The force F of friction pushes back on the block.

 Friction is also a great help to us.
 After all, we would all just be sliding around everywhere if there wasn't friction to keep us steady.
-Friction is also used in car brakes, when we walk or climb a hill, in sandpaper, making a fire, and more.
+Friction is used in car brakes, when we walk or climb a hill, making a fire, skiing down a hill, and more.

 Experiment with Friction

 Different types of surfaces create different amounts of friction.
 Some materials are much smoother than others.
 Take three flat objects with different types of surfaces.
 Set them on one end of a tray and slowly lift it.
 The item with the least friction will start to slide first.

 There are two main factors that will influence the total amount of friction: 1) the roughness of the surfaces (or the "coefficient of friction") and 2) the force between the two objects.
 In this example, the weight of the object combined with the angle of the tray will change the force between the two objects.
 Play around with different objects and see how these two factors change the friction.

 Types of friction

 Fun facts about Friction